• Home

 Pregnancy and Lactation

-The drug is excreted in breast milk.
+: Promethazine is excreted in breast milk.
 There are risks of neonatal irritability and excitement.
-This medical product is not recommended for use in breast-feeding.
+Promethazine is not recommended for use in breast-feeding.

 Overdose

 Treatment is otherwise supportive with attention to maintenance of adequate respiratory and circulatory status.
-Convulsions should be treated with diazepam or other suitable anticonvulsant.
+Convulsions should be treated with diazepam or another suitable anticonvulsant.

 Important notes